mikhoiuo/algaecog/README.md

 # Made for my research class.
 Should just count algae on a hemocytometer.
+Do whatever the hell you want with it.

 To-do:
 - actually get images